-To evaluate the biologic effects of CSF-1R blockade we compared patients considered to have received clinical benefit and those who showed rapid progression.
-Patient matched (n = 8) MBC tumor biopsies pre- and post-LY3022855 treatment were evaluated for modulation of immune genes using NanoString technology.
-Samples were grouped into a "clinical benefit group" (n = 3) and a "no benefit" group (n = 5), where clinical benefit was defined as either a BOR of SD per RECIST, remaining on treatment >4 months, or a reduction in a non-target tumor mass.
+nontarget tumor mass.
 No benefit was defined as a BOR of PD per RECIST and remaining on treatment <4 months.
-Differential gene expression analysis was performed on patients with adequate pre- and post-treatment samples to enable statistical comparisons.
-Patients B and C were included in the "benefit group"; Patient A was unable to be captured as she did not have an adequate pre-treatment baseline biopsy for analysis.
-A trend towards increased immune activation in patients with clinical benefit was observed (Figure 4A).
-Patient C, who had a palpable reduction in a nontarget neck mass, displayed the most dramatic increase in immune related genes post-treatment (Figure 4A).
+Differential gene expression analysis was performed on patients with adequate preand posttreatment samples to enable statistical comparisons.
+Patients B and C were included in the "benefit group"; patient A was unable to be captured as she did not have an adequate pretreatment baseline biopsy for analysis.
+A trend toward increased immune activation in patients with clinical benefit was observed (Fig. 4A).
+Patient C, who had a palpable reduction in a nontarget neck mass, displayed the most dramatic increase in immune related genes posttreatment (Fig. 4A).
 Of note, the neck mass was not the biopsy site suggesting that a systemic immune response may have been initiated.
-Some of the genes are higher in the pre-treatment samples of responders compared with those of these genes are more likely to be responsive to this agent, although stringent analysis of a larger number of biopsy samples will be required to confirm this possibility.
+Some of the genes are higher in the pretreatment samples of responders compared with those of the nonresponders.
+This may suggest the possibility that patients with higher expression of these genes are more likely to be responsive to this agent, although stringent analysis of a larger number of biopsy samples will be required to confirm this possibility.

-To gain a greater insight into genes consistently altered in subjects with clinical benefit, we compared the "clinical benefit" and "no benefit" groups using a Benjamini-Hochberg False Discovery Rate (FDR) of 05.
-We identified 92 significantly altered genes between patients with and without clinical benefit (Figure 4B).
-Consistent with the hypothesized mechanism of action for LY3022855/CSF1-R blockade, we noted many of these genes are expressed by cells of the myeloid and antigen presenting cell lineages (i.e. CD80, CD86, ITGAX).
+To gain a greater insight into genes consistently altered in subjects with clinical benefit, we compared the "clinical benefit" and "no benefit" groups using a Benjamini-Hochberg False Discovery Rate (FDR) of ≤.05.
+We identified 92 significantly altered genes between patients with and without clinical benefit (Fig. 4B).
+Consistent with the hypothesized mechanism of action for LY3022855/CSF-1R blockade, we noted many of these genes are expressed by cells of the myeloid and antigen presenting cell lineages (i.e., CD80, CD86, ITGAX).
 We also used the gene expression analysis to estimate changes in myeloid infiltrations.
-Although there was a trend (Supplementary Figure S3), we were not confident the sample numbers would provide sufficient confidence at making to draw a conclusion on reduced macrophage post therapy.
-We also attempted gene set pathway analysis; however, there was no change that reached significant levels of confidence in those limited differentially expressed genes, which were contained in the pre-specified gene set.
+Although there was a trend (Supplementary Fig. S3), we were not confident the sample numbers would provide sufficient confidence at making to draw a conclusion on reduced macrophage post therapy.
+We also attempted gene set pathway analysis; however, there was no change that reached significant levels of confidence in those limited differentially expressed genes, which were contained in the prespecified gene set.